 This technical wizardry might seem daunting and out of reach for small businesses like yours, but it can be surprisingly simple to set up.

-For example, Neto allows you to assign values to criteria such as: shipping zones (geographic regions); product categories (default, fragile or dangerous goods); choice of shipping method or carrier; and so on.
+Many e-commerce platforms allow you to assign values to criteria such as: shipping zones (geographic regions); product categories (default, fragile or dangerous goods); choice of shipping method or carrier; and so on.
 Don’t forget to also add any fees for packaging and handling.
 The postage fee is only part of the cost.

 Even if you're not comfortable setting this up yourself, there is usually plenty of help available on the platform or app developer's website.
-Neto has a handy step-by-step guide, for example.

 Integrating with eParcel and other carriers